paul-storey/examples-of-using-terminusdb/README.md

 Definition of these classes follows their definition in schema.org

 ### composite.py
-A Composite has an `ark` property and contains zero or more Composites.
+A Composite is identified by its `ark` property and contains zero or more Composites.
 ```
     {
         "@id"           : "Composite",